AndrusAsumets/supershy-client/README.md

 ```

 ```
-# Supershy's UI can be accessed locally from: http://localhost:8080
+# Supershy's UI can then be accessed locally from: http://localhost:8080
 ```

 ```